Deshad/Mujoco_quad/README.md

-# Quadruped Walking and Behaviour Cloning
+# Quadruped Walk/Turn and Behaviour Cloning

 This repository contains simulation scripts for controlling a quadruped robot in a physics-based environment.
 The project demonstrates both **rule-based walking** and **behaviour cloning** using reinforcement learning and imitation learning techniques.